Updated: January 26, 2026

 Photo by Kelly Sikkema on Unsplash

-Your online presence is often how potential fans, collaborators, and industry professionals discover you.
+Your online presence is typically how potential fans, collaborators, and industry professionals discover you.
 For independent artists, your website is your digital home base.
-It's important now more than ever to have a space you fully control, free from the ever-shifting algorithms and tyrannical changes of social media platforms.
-So, let's examine the essentials of creating a professional artist website that works as hard as you do.
+Now, it's more important than ever to have a space that you fully control, unattached to constantly shifting algorithms and tyrannical whims of social media platforms.
+So, here are the essentials you need to create a professional artist website that works (almost) as hard as you do.

 Domain Name: Make It Memorable